CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/installation/install-application-and-loadbalancer-servers.md

 # {{< param title >}}

 This guide describes how to install the Application Servers and Load Balancer Server.
-Please ensure that the [Pre-Installation steps for adding {{% ctx %}} to 7.2][] have been completed before starting this installation.
+Please ensure that the [Pre-Installation steps for adding Innovation to 7.2][] have been completed before starting this installation.

 ## Install Microsoft .NET Framework 4.7.2